Revised on April 30, 2019.

 Emotional affairs are a common problem that we often work on in our intensive couples retreats.
 New research has helped marriage therapists to understand men and emotional affairs; how they begin, gain traction, and build momentum.

-Emotional affairs are friendships that willingly harness the strong headwinds of sexual attraction, eventually sweeping away appropriate relational boundaries and transparency.
+Emotional affairs are friendships that willingly harness the strong headwinds of sexual attraction.
+They eventually sweep away appropriate relational boundaries and transparency.

-You continue to listen even more sympathetically to her tale of woe.
-Eventually, perhaps out of a sense of self-consciousness, the need for reciprocity kicks in. she calls attention to the imbalance of the relationship.
+You continue to listen even more sympathetically to her tales of woe.
+Eventually, perhaps out of a sense of self-consciousness, the need for reciprocity kicks in.
+Or she calls attention to the imbalance of the relationship.

 “And what about you?” she asks.

 Gradually, you find yourself complaining about your wife.
 Your co-worker shows increasing levels of kindness and understanding.

 Unless it is admitted, the vast majority of emotional affairs are never disclosed.
-Men, in particular, are quick to hide behind the “I did not have sex with that woman” defense.
-Emotional cheating does not register as cheating with men because of the lack of consummation.
+Men are quick to hide behind the “I did not have sex with that woman” defense.
+Emotional infidelity does not register as cheating with men because of the lack of consummation.